Our wonderful world of wetlands

 Possibly the most striking of changes to be noticed by returning visitors will be the cultivation of the new wetland area.
 In collaboration with Nature Scot, works have been carried out to bring life to the site in the form of fifteen aquatic plant species.
 Installed along the building’s perimeter, these plants (including water lilies, goat willow, water mint and more) are hoped to mimic the environment provided by Scotland’s natural and expansive wetland habitats.

-Covering 3% of the UK’s landmass, wetland is a blanket term used to refer to water logged ecosystems such as bogs, swaps and marshes.
-Asked to close your eyes and picture Scotland, the image you settle upon is likely to be that of a wetland, with it’s rolling acres of sodden vegetation, alive with ground nesting birds and majestic stags, weaving tones of brown and purple, stretching towards distant hills.
-Not only do wetland habitats give Scotland it’s signature scenery, but they are also of vital importance to the climate.
+Covering 3% of the UK’s landmass, wetland is a blanket term used to refer to water-logged ecosystems such as bogs, swaps and marshes.
+Asked to close your eyes and picture Scotland, the image you settle upon is likely to be that of a wetland, with its rolling acres of sodden vegetation, alive with ground-nesting birds and majestic stags, weaving tones of brown and purple, stretching towards distant hills.
+Not only do wetland habitats give Scotland its signature scenery, but they are also of vital importance to the climate.

 Formed over centuries, peat stores collect in damp and low oxygen conditions, trapping in their mass vast amounts of greenhouse gases.
 In Scotland alone, the amount of carbon stored in natural peat reserves is estimated to be at the level of around 1.7 billion tonnes, equivalent to 140 years of emissions.
 In tandem with this function, the areas play a key role in protecting the country from issues of flooding, a benefit which cannot be underestimated.
 Lastly, wetlands are extremely biodiverse, acting as nest, nursery and pantry to thousands of insect species, amphibians, birds and more, and it is this aspect more than any other that the new outdoor space hopes to replicate.